torolocos/react-rtc/packages/react-rtc/README.md

 ## Usage

-1. Start signaling

-⋅⋅⋅To use [WebRTC](https://webrtc.org/) you have to run [signaling server](https://www.wowza.com/blog/webrtc-signaling-servers).
-Check our [implementation](https://github.com/torolocos/react-rtc/tree/main/apps/signaling).⋅⋅
+1. To use [WebRTC](https://webrtc.org/) you have to run [signaling server](https://www.wowza.com/blog/webrtc-signaling-servers).
+Check out our [implementation](https://github.com/torolocos/react-rtc/tree/main/apps/signaling).

 2. Wrap your app with `RtcProvider`